 - Code Repository.
 This server will provide source code control with GIT and SVN

 - Jenkins.
-This server will
+This server will assist with automated deployments

 - LDAP and Active Directory.
 This server will provide cross-system security and central user management